BUU33690 Social Entrepreneurship

 - Identify the distinctive characteristics and attributes of social enterprise and social entrepreneurship;

-- Critically evaluate relevant theory associated with social enterprises and social entrepreneurs in an Irish and international context;
+- Critically evaluate relevant theory associated with social enterprises and social entrepreneurs in Irish and international contexts;

-- Evaluate initiatives to create social impact and bring about social change;
+- Analyse initiatives to create social impact and bring about social change and provide critical evaluation and constructive feedback of those initiatives;

 Required core course textbook: